In order to understand 'Big Data', you first need to know

 Variety refers to heterogeneous sources and the nature of data, both structured and unstructured.
 During earlier days, spreadsheets and databases were the only sources of data considered by most of the applications.
-Now days, data in the form of emails, photos, videos, monitoring devices, PDFs, audio, etc. is also being considered in the analysis applications.
-This variety of unstructured data poses certain issues for storage, mining and analysing data.
+Nowadays, data in the form of emails, photos, videos, monitoring devices, PDFs, audio, etc. are also being considered in the analysis applications.
+This variety of unstructured data poses certain issues for storage, mining and analyzing data.

 Access to social data from search engines and sites like facebook, twitter are enabling organizations to fine tune their business strategies.

 Traditional customer feedback systems are getting replaced by new systems designed with Big Data technologies.
 In these new systems, Big Data and natural language processing technologies are being used to read and evaluate consumer responses.

 - Early identification of risk to the product/services, if any

 Big Data technologies can be used for creating a staging area or landing zone for new data before identifying what data should be moved to the data warehouse.
 In addition, such integration of Big Data technologies and data warehouse helps an organization to offload infrequently accessed data.

 - Big Data is defined as data that is huge in size.
 Bigdata is a term used to describe a collection of data that is huge in size and yet growing exponentially with time.

 - Examples of Big Data generation includes stock exchanges, social media sites, jet engines, etc.

 - Big Data could be 1) Structured, 2) Unstructured, 3) Semi-structured

 - Volume, Variety, Velocity, and Variability are few Characteristics of Bigdata